Linnchoeuh/libprinto/README.md

 Hey!
 This another test with a boolean at the state true!
 ```

-## Supported flags
+## Supported formats
-  - int/long (%d) *The function support int and long with the same flag not like printf.*
+  - int/long (%d) *The function support int and long with the same format not like printf.*
   - float/double (%f)
   - char (%c)
   - str (%s)